God of Tomorrow: How to Overcome the Fears of Today and Renew Your Hope For the Future

 “The world is broken and people are hurting.
 Though society doesn’t always offer healthy solutions, Jesus followers have what’s needed.
 In God of Tomorrow, my friend Caleb reminds us that God’s promise to redeem empowers us to be people of joy with a message of hope.”

-—Gabe Lyons, founder of Q Ideas and author of Good Faith
+—Gabe Lyons, founder of Q Ideas and co-author of Good Faith